JavaScript onload Event

 The window’s load event

-For the window object, the load event is fired when the whole webpage (HTML) has loaded fully, including all dependent resources, including JavaScript files, CSS files, and images.
+For the window object, the load event is fired when the whole webpage (HTML) has fully loaded, including all resources such as JavaScript files, CSS files, and images.

 To handle the load event, you register an event listener using the addEventListener() method: